Biden administration throws support behind potential F-16 sale to Turkey | Politics

 The official said U.S. officials were engaged in ongoing technical talks about Turkey’s request to buy U.S. F-16 fighter jets.
 Congress would have the final say about any such sales.
 Erdogan, before departing for Madrid on Tuesday but after a phone call with Biden, criticised the United States over the F-16 sale, saying it was stalling Ankara.

-In his meeting with Biden, Erdogan did not bring up the F-16 issue but expressed his pleasure to meet Biden "after a long while."
-The two leaders had last met in person in October 2021 and held one phone call earlier this year.
-The sale of U.S. weapons to NATO ally Turkey became contentious after Ankara acquired Russian-made defense missile systems, triggering U.S. sanctions as well as Turkey's removal from the F-35 fighter jet program.
+In his brief remarks before his meeting with Biden, Erdogan did not bring up the F-16 issue but expressed his pleasure to meet Biden "after a long while."
+Their meeting lasted about an hour.
+The two leaders had last met in person in October 2021 and spoke on the phone earlier this year.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)